swcarpentry/python-novice-inflammation/setup.md

 {: .source}

 If you are using Windows, you can use the `cmd` (Command Prompt) program instead of the Unix shell.
-The easiest way to start it is by pressing `Windows Logo Key` + `R` (run dialog) and entering `cmd`.In Windows, the commands above to access the folder in your Desktop become:
+The easiest way to start it is by pressing `Windows Logo Key` + `R` (run dialog) and entering `cmd`.
+In Windows, the commands above to access the folder in your Desktop become:

 ~~~
 $ cd /D %userprofile%\Desktop\python-novice-inflammation\data